The Basics: Overview

 What about cost?

-Under the Affordable Care Act, insurance plans must cover many preventive services, like screenings and shots.
+Under the Affordable Care Act, insurance plans must cover many preventive services, like screenings and vaccines.
 Plans must also cover well-child visits through age 21 and well-woman visits.

 Depending on your insurance plan, you may be able to get preventive services at no cost to you.
 Check with your insurance company for more information.